On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Preliminaries

-In this case, the edges of $H$ can be divided into two classes: the edges containing $v$ (there are at most $e_A^v$ such edges), and the edges not containing $v$, which form a $t$-vertex subgraph of $P_{2(k+r-2)}^{k,r}$.
+In this case, the edges of $H$ can be divided into two classes: the edges containing $v$ (there are at most $e_A^v$ such edges), and the edges not containing $v$, which form a $t$-vertex subgraph of $P_{2h}^{k,r}$.
 So we have that $e_{H\setminus\{v\}}\leq g(t)$.
-Therefore,
+Therefore, from (\ref{equ2}), we have